 Please be aware that this is a scary and worrying time for many people with disability and their families in our community.
 Many people with disability are at significant increased risk from the virus.
 We ask everyone who visits our Facebook page to understand this and please keep their comments respectful.
 Any inappropriate or rude comments towards people with disability on this page will be removed.

-Personal protective equipment for NDIS participants in Victoria and New South Wales
+Personal protective equipment for NDIS participants in Victoria, New South Wales and Queensland

 A description of current handwashing advice has been created for people who are blind or vision impaired by Audio Described Aotearoa with assistance from the Auckland branch of Blind Citizens New Zealand and individual blind contributors.